smithy-lang/smithy/docs/source-2.0/spec/type-refinement-traits.rst

 The following shapes have restrictions on their default values:

+* blob: can be set to any valid base64-encoded string.
 * enum: can be set to any valid string *value* of the enum.
 * intEnum: can be set to any valid integer *value* of the enum.
 * document: can be set to ``null``, ```true``, ``false``, string, numbers,